Support Page Content

 University Housing Services Sanctions

 When a UHS Conduct Officer assigns a sanction, it indicates the student has been found responsible for violating University Housing Services policy.
-Such sanctions are designed to help the student understand how their behavior impacted others in the residence halls.
-Besides the sanctions listed below, other sanctions could be assigned including, but not limited to, the following: loss of privilege, fines, student registration holds, completion of an educational module and/or project, along with other educational sanctions.
-Failure to complete required sanctions may result in additional sanctioning including a hold being placed on the student’s account.
+Such sanctions help students understand how their behavior impacted others in the residence halls.
+Besides the sanctions listed below, other sanctions could be assigned, including, but not limited to, the following: loss of privilege, fines, student registration holds, and completion of an educational module and/or project, along with other educational sanctions.
+Failure to complete the required sanctions may result in additional sanctions, including a registration hold on the student’s account.

 Housing Warning